aryn-ai/sycamore/README.md

    b.
 On Linux, if you used your local package manager, it should be started

 5. Adjust Docker service memory settings
 In Docker, go to "Settings" - on MacOS, it's the gear icon in the top right of the UI.
 Next, click on "Resources" and adjust Memory limit to 6 GB and Swap to 4 GB.
+If you are seeing memory issues while running Aryn Search, you can add adjust memory allocation here.

 6. Start Aryn Search
 In the directory where you downloaded the Docker compose files, run: